unmeshvrije/python-for-beginners/README.md

 Programming in Python
 =====================

-This repository is used for the course Programming in Python for the Amsterdam Summer School 2018.
-Part of the course is based on the course [Python for Text Analysis](https://github.com/cltl/python-for-text-analysis).
+This repository is used for the course Programming in Python for the Amsterdam Summer School 2018 and 2019.
+Part of the course is
+based on the course [Python for Text Analysis](https://github.com/cltl/python-for-text-analysis).

 Learning Python